AP Biology Unit 7 Key Takeaways

 Developmental similarities can support common ancestry.

-Direct answer: phylogenetic trees show hypotheses about evolutionary relationships.
+Phylogenetic trees show hypotheses about evolutionary relationships.
 Closest relatives are identified by the most recent common ancestor, not by which tips appear next to each other visually.

 Prezygotic barriers